Deer season means something a little different to each hunter, but for many Michiganders November is a very special time of the year!

 For me, fall is the best time of the year to be outside, the absolute best months of the year hands down!
 Many others must agree, because annually over 660,000 hunters take to Michigan’s fields and forest for deer season.
 That is a lot of families, friends, and neighbors that are all sharing a common interest in getting some fresh local and organic deer meat, not to mention having a little fun while we are at it!

-This year the deer licenses are even more flexible than ever before!
+As of last year, deer licenses are even more flexible than ever before.
 You can buy a deer license (limit one so if you’re going to want to harvest two bucks go for the combo deer license) and hunt in any season!
 With the deer license you can hunt archery season and harvest an antlerless or an antlered, or you can use the same license and hunt firearm season for antlered deer.
-This is by far the best change of 2014 – so flexible and no application required (so it’s okay if you’re a person who can’t remember what you are did yesterday).
+This was by far the best change of 2014 – so flexible and no application required (so it’s okay if you’re a person who can’t remember what you are did yesterday).
 Visit www.michigan.gov/hunting to read about your specific areas hunting seasons, antler point restrictions, baiting regulations, and more.

 The Hunting and Trapping Digest is a must have!
 It’s in my purse, goes with me to the blind, and is stashed in my vehicle.